keptn/keptn.github.io/content/docs/0.2.1/installation/setup-keptn-gke/index.md

   {{< popup_image link="./assets/jenkins-env-vars.png" caption="Jenkins environment variables">}}
   **Important:** Due to a [known issue](https://issues.jenkins-ci.org/browse/JENKINS-14880) in Jenkins, it is necessary to click **Save** although nothing is changed in this verification step.

-- To verify your installation, retrieve the pods runnning in the `keptn` namespace.
+- To verify your installation, retrieve the pods running in the `keptn` namespace.

   ```console
   kubectl get pods -n keptn